mohammad-javad-asadi/revx/README.md

 ---

 ## License
-This project is licensed under the **MIT License** - meaning you are completely free to use, modify, and distribute the software.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+You are free to use and modify the software, but any derivative work or distributed version must also be open-source and free under the exact same license.
+Commercial exploitation without a custom license agreement is strictly prohibited.